The different open access models

 For publications, there are different open access models that are all compliant with SNSF regulations.

 - The gold route: the article is published in journals that are openly, freely and immediately accessible in the Internet; the list of gold open access journals can be found on DOAJ.
-Usually, journals invoice article processing charges (APC) to cover publishing services linked to quality control, editing, publishing and digital archiving.
-The SNSF covers these APC only in the gold open access route.
-APC can be paid directly by the SNSF through the online platform mySNF in a straightforward process and so these costs shouldn’t be charged to MARVEL funds.
+Usually, journals invoice article processing charges (APCs) to cover publishing services linked to quality control, editing, publishing and digital archiving.
+The SNSF covers these APCs only in the gold open access route.
+For this, the SNSF works together with ChronosHub to ensure simple and clear processing of APCs, with direct payment without the researchers having to submit a request.
+So these costs cannot be charged to MARVEL funds.
 When researchers don’t have to pay any APC, we speak of the diamond or platinum route.

 - The hybrid route: researchers publish in a subscription journal, which only provides open access for those individual articles for which the authors pay APC.
 These APC cannot be covered by MARVEL or other SNSF funds.
 The hybrid route is nonetheless compliant with SNSF regulations.